Introduction

 3. Peer Mentoring Programs

-4. Positive Behavioral Interventions and Supports (PBIS)
+4. Positive Behavioural Interventions and Supports (PBIS)

 PBIS augment positive actions rather than punishing rudeness.
 It helps create a respectful and encouraging school culture.